Danna Nelson

 The chemo I received here yielded remarkable results and I was NED (no evidence of disease) for the first time since my diagnosis.
 Six weeks later, tests done during an ICU stay showed that my right lung cavity was filled with innumerable tumors and the fluid began to fill my right lung again.
 “Innumerable tumors” is one of the scariest descriptions doctors have used to explain the state of my cancer.

-The average life expectancy from identification of malignant pleural effusion (MPE), build up of fluid and cancer cells that collects between the chest wall and the lung, is four to 12 months.
+The average life expectancy from identification of malignant pleural effusion (MPE), build up of fluid and cancer cells that collects between the chest wall and the lung, is 4-12 months.
 September of 2020 is when I was first diagnosed with MPE.
 I’m a little more assured that I can live longer because it’s only in one lung, but I have yet to ask my doctor.
 My parents join me at every visit and it is hard to navigate what questions to ask in front of them.
 I don’t want them to be scared.

 For the first few months of 2021, the pain was exhausting but tolerable.
-I was still working, dating, partying and living so it was strange to think about how serious my cancer is.
-But at the end of May 2021, six weeks from hell started, fluid was accumulating more quickly and I was having to get my lung drained more often.
+I was still working, dating, partying, and living so it was strange to think about how serious my cancer is.
+But at the end of May 2021, six weeks from hell started.
+Fluid was accumulating more quickly and I was having to get my lung drained more often.
 They couldn’t get my oxygen saturation high enough after a lung draining procedure and I had to be admitted to the hospital.
 I was sent home with oxygen, but was able to come off of it after 3-4 weeks.

 The tumors have caused considerable pain.
 I’m on heavy pain meds and it makes me mentally foggy and super sleepy.
 For now, I can’t live my life without cancer in the forefront.
 I can’t even have one cocktail when out with friends, because of the opioids.
 I’m hoping to wean off of them, but I don’t know the amount of pain I will be in if I’m off of them.
 I don’t want to be on them if I don’t have to be on them.

 I also found out the oral chemo I was on wasn’t working at all.
 I asked if there were any easy chemo options that wouldn’t make me lose my hair and that would allow me to have a somewhat normal life.
-I was hoping I wouldn’t have to get IV chemo again, but it was the option most likely to be effective so I started–once a week for three weeks, then one break week.
+I was hoping I wouldn’t have to get IV chemo again, but it was the option most likely to be effective so I started — once a week for three weeks, then one break week.
 This is the second time I’m neutropenic, abnormally low white blood cell counts, so I have to take a break from chemo.
 But it does seem to be working.
-I’m needing fewer drainings, and every time we drain there is less fluid.
+I’m needing fewer drainings and every time we drain there is less fluid.

 The hardest part about living with cancer is the ebbs and flows.
 It is almost traumatic to have one foot in the grave for a month, then suddenly be doing better the next.
 I’ve been experiencing these waves since my diagnosis, but it has been especially turbulent this past year.
 It is hard to try to live my life around it and temporarily rebuild some normalcy every time things begin to get better.